milibudhiraja/MNCH-Prototype/README.md

 The Challenge -

 Maternal health remains a critical challenge in many low-resource settings, where timely identification of high-risk pregnancies is often limited by gaps in clinical resources, inconsistent follow-up, and high patient volumes.
-Many complications—such as anemia, preeclampsia, or prior obstetric risks—can go unnoticed until they become severe, leading to preventable maternal and neonatal morbidity or mortality.
+Many complications, such as anemia, preeclampsia, or prior obstetric risks—can go unnoticed until they become severe, leading to preventable maternal and neonatal morbidity or mortality.

 Solution -